m68k-fr/Compiling-Pytorch-for-ROCm/README.md

 ### Setting pytorch project

-This will clone the pytorch project on your home folder, create and assing it a venv, and tune it for ROCm.
+This will clone the pytorch project on your home folder, create and assign it a venv, and tune it for a ROCm compilation.

 ````
 cd ~